Levakov023/MatMul_Comparison/readme.md

 ![CPU output](img/RawMatMulCPU.png)

 ---

-### Next: tiled matmul
+### TODO: Tiled matrix multiplication

-Naive kernel hammers global memory on every multiply.
-The tiled version loads blocks of A and B into shared memory (~100x faster than global), reducing global memory reads by a factor of `TILE_SIZE`.
+The naive kernel reads directly from global memory on every multiply.
+Tiling loads blocks of A and B into shared memory (~100x faster than global), which should reduce global memory reads by a factor of `TILE_SIZE` and significantly improve kernel time.